 Deciding whether or not to participate?
 Consider this …

 OCI is the only way that certain employers hire.
-In particular, large firms will use OCI to hire 2019 graduates for their formal summer associate programs, from which they usually look to hire their new associates.
+In particular, most large firms will use OCI to recruit and hire 2022 graduates for their formal summer associate programs, from which they usually look to hire their new associates.
 These firms often set required or preferred grades, class ranks, and other expectations.

-Other employers who participate in OCI include smaller or mid-sized firms, public employers (such as the Ramsey County Attorney’s office), companies, and certain judicial clerkships.
-These employers often do not emphasize grades and other measures as much as the large firms.
-Some of these employers are looking to hire 2018 graduates as new associates or judicial clerks.
-Others are looking for 2022 graduates for summer associate programs or law clerk or externship opportunities during the school-year and/or summer.
+Other employers who participate in OCI include smaller or mid-sized firms, public employers (such as County Attorney’s offices), corporations, and more.
+These employers often do not emphasize grades and other quantitative measures as much as the large firms.
+Some of these employers are looking to hire 2021 graduates as new associates, while others are looking for 2022 graduates for summer associate programs or law clerk or externship opportunities during the school-year and/or summer.
 Students are encouraged to read employers’ job descriptions carefully to determine their eligibility and understand the opportunity available.

-Historically, about 10 percent of Mitchell Hamline students find employment through on-campus interviewing, which means that about 90 percent use other means.
-Most employers do not use OCI to hire because their hiring patterns do not fit within a fall-only hiring season.
+Historically, about 10 percent of Mitchell Hamline students find employment through fall OCI.
+Most employers do not use fall OCI to hire, because their hiring patterns do not fit within a fall-only hiring season.

-Check the OCI Section in Symplicity in July for the list of employers registered for OCI.
+Check the OCI Section in Symplicity often for the list of employers registered for OCI.
 The list will be updated on Symplicity as additional employers register…so check it frequently!
 Students are encouraged to research those employers participating and consult their career counselors if they have any questions.
 You can also view a sample of employers registered for OCI, including employers seeking candidates for offices in Greater Minnesota and in other states.

 How to participate in OCI